 LTCFEDS.gov Privacy Notice

-This notice describes the privacy policy for LTCFEDS.gov, the authorized website for the Federal Long Term Care Insurance Program (FLTCIP) and the Care Navigator, both sponsored by the U.S. Office of Personnel Management (OPM).
+This notice outlines the privacy policy for LTCFEDS.gov, the official website for the Federal Long Term Care Insurance Program (FLTCIP) and the LTCFEDS Care Navigator, both sponsored by the U.S. Office of Personnel Management (OPM).
 LTCFEDS.gov (the Site) is hosted and administered by FedPoint®, the trade name for Long Term Care Partners, LLC.
-FedPoint administers the FLTCIP on behalf of the insurer, John Hancock Life & Health Insurance Company (John Hancock).
-This notice refers to FedPoint as "us," "we," and "our," and to any other company in the John Hancock family as "affiliate."
+The FLTCIP is administered by FedPoint on behalf of the insurer, John Hancock Life & Health Insurance Company (John Hancock).
+Throughout this notice, FedPoint is referred to as "us," "we," and "our," and any other company in the John Hancock family is referred to as "Affiliate."

 Why we need to know about you

-If we need to verify or get more information, we may need to contact:
+If we need to verify or get more information, we may need to contact third parties, such as:

 - your employer